 So is there any way to lower the risk?
 The following information should help you separate the facts from the likely fiction.

 Substances that can cause birth defects are called "teratogens."
 Exposure to them does not automatically put your fetus at risk.
-The level and length of time of exposure, as well as the stage of the pregnancy at time of exposure, can come into play.
+The level and length of time of exposure, as well as the stage of the at time of exposure, can come into play.
 According to the educational bulletin on teratology published by the American College of Obstetrics and Gynecology (ACOG), the following are among the known causes of birth defects: